 The McBurney Disability Resource Center is the office for students with disabilities and classroom accommodations on the UW-Madison campus.
 As part of the student accommodation process, we work collaboratively with students and instructors to provide and support effective student accommodations.
-And as a part of the Division of Student Life, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.
+And as a part of the Division of Student Affairs, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.

 We work with over 2200 students annually, and we partner with students, instructors, staff, student organizations, and others throughout the campus and community.
 Whether you are a student or instructor, are new to campus or are already quite familiar, have a long history of accommodations or are just exploring disability-related accommodations for the first time, we invite you to learn more about the Center and to contact us with any questions you may have.